Arne-Petersen/Plenoptic-Simulation/README.md

 This plugin enables the user to simply generate conventional or plenoptic camera models which can be used to simulate real cameras more accurately.
 The plugin is an extension of the supplemental material to

-**Tim Michels, Arne Petersen, Luca Palmieri, Reinhard Koch - "Simulation of Plenoptic Cameras", 3DTV Conference, 2018.
-DOI: 10.1109/3DTV.2018.8478432** [Preprint](http://data.mip.informatik.uni-kiel.de:555/wwwadmin/Publica/2018/2018_Michels_Simulation%20of%20Plenoptic%20Cameras.pdf)
+**Tim Michels, Arne Petersen, Luca Palmieri, Reinhard Koch - "Simulation of Plenoptic Cameras"** *, 3DTV Conference, 2018.
+DOI: 10.1109/3DTV.2018.8478432* [Preprint](http://data.mip.informatik.uni-kiel.de:555/wwwadmin/Publica/2018/2018_Michels_Simulation%20of%20Plenoptic%20Cameras.pdf)

 which you can find in this repository's history.
+The plugin can also be found on gitlab [here](https://gitlab.com/ungetym/blender-camgen).

 ![Preview](https://raw.githubusercontent.com/Arne-Petersen/Plenoptic-Simulation/master/images/preview.jpeg "Preview")